 - Your child has been looking very dull and upset for a week now.
 You take notice but do not try to find out the reason.

-- You may have no idea what is going wrong with your child and would not even recognize the need for some urgent medical attention.
+- You may have no idea what is going wrong with your child, are uncaring, and would not even recognize the need for some urgent medical attention.

-Children in an uninvolved parenting set-up cannot compete with their classmates and friends, feel abandoned and depressed.
+Children in an uninvolved parenting set-up cannot compete with their classmates and friends, and feel abandoned, distant, and depressed.
 They lose their ability to make the right choices.

 The constant feeling of being ignored or unwanted can leave the child with a confused feeling about self-worth.
 They get easily troubled or frustrated and are not very good at sticking to relationships.